fll-pigeons/gamechangers/docs/learningPlan.md

     * Turns
     * Navigate line maze

-## 3. Using Improved Feedback - Gyro sensor
+## 4. Navigation - Gyro sensor
 * Gyro sensor (think of it as a virtual line follower)
-  * Math: slope functions and plotting them on graph (2)
+  * Math: functions and plotting them on graph (and understanding slope)
   * 2-level Logic
     * Straight line
     * Turns